 c.
-For Proposers Requesting Contracts or Other Transaction Agreements
+For Proposers Requesting Procurement Contracts or Other Transaction Agreements and submitting to a DARPA-approved Proposal Submissions Website

-Proposers requesting contracts or other transaction agreements must submit unclassified proposals via DARPA's BAA Website (https://baa.darpa.mil).
+Unclassified full proposals sent in response to this BAA may be submitted via DARPA's BAA Website (https://baa.darpa.mil).
 Note: If an account has recently been created for the DARPA BAA Website, this account may be reused.
 Accounts are typically disabled and eventually deleted following 75-90 days of inactivity - if you are unsure when the account was last used, it is recommended that you create a new account.
 If no account currently exists for the DARPA BAA Website, visit the website to complete the two-step registration process.
 Submitters will need to register for an Extranet account (via the form at the URL listed above) and wait for two separate e-mails containing a username and temporary password.
 The "Password Reset" option at the URL listed above can be used if the password is not received in a timely fashion.
 After accessing the Extranet, submitters may then create an account for the DARPA BAA website (via the "Register your Organization" link along the left side of the homepage), view submission instructions, and upload/finalize the proposal.
 Note: Even if a submitter's organization has an existing registration, each user submitting a proposal must create their own Organization Registration.

-All unclassified full proposals submitted electronically through the DARPA BAA website must be uploaded as zip archives (i.e., files with a .zip or .zipx extension).
+All unclassified concepts submitted electronically through DARPA's BAA Website must be uploaded as zip archives (i.e., files with a .zip or .zipx extension).
 The final zip archive should be no greater than 100 MB in size.
 Only one zip archive will be accepted per submission - subsequent uploads for the same submission will overwrite previous uploads, and submissions not uploaded as zip archives will be rejected by DARPA.